LoopKit/loopdocs/docs/loop-3/displays-v3.md

     These elements are not turned on and off in the Loop predictions.
 They just modify the graph so you can view the relative effects.

 !!! tip "Algorithm Experiments"
     Algorithm Experiments is a feature added with version 3.4.
-One of the items available is Integral Retrospective Correction.
+One of the items available is Integral Retrospective Correction (IRC).
 When you have this enabled, the Predicted Glucose Chart displays the retrospective and integral retrospective components as shown on the graphic above.
 When this is disabled, (the default setting), only the retrospective component is calculated and used.

+    The example above illustrates a time when having IRC enabled helped Loop to "put on the breaks" earlier, leading to a soft landing in the target range.
+IRC is often advertised as helping "stuck on high", but can also assist when glucose is dropping faster than the model (without IRC) would expect.

 ### Active Insulin Chart